jbass23/mybots/README.md

 Download the files and type `python3 search.py X` into your terminal to run, where _X_ is replaced with any number to select the seed (it runs `np.random.seed(X)`).
 A python pop-up should appear with your random creature.
 Run again for a new creature, and select a different seed, then back to the original to get replicate your ludobots.
+For my testing, I used seeds 1, 2, ..., 10 (the image is saved to a file called "fitness*X*.png).
+Each simulation of a creature took about 0.2 seconds on my machine (ten generations with a population size of ten took about twenty seconds), although your machine might be different.
+A run of 500 generations with a population size of 10 takes between fifteen and twenty minutes.
-For my testing, I used seeds 1, 2, 3, 4, and 5 (the image is saved to a file called "fitness*X*.png).
-If you also use seeds 1-5, you can afterwards run `python3 analyze.py` to create a graph of the fitness of the best creature for any given generation among those five seeds.
+If you also use seeds 1-10, you can afterwards run `python3 analyze.py` to create a graph of the fitness of the best creature for any given generation among those ten seeds.
+They will all show up on the same graph, so you can compare runs against each other!
+Finally, if you run `python3 showpickles.py X` (again, where _X_ is replaced with any number to select the seed), you will see a series of python pop-up windows, each showing a robot that is a little more fit than the last.
+These robots are/were the fittest robots at the time, until the next shown robot evolved and took its place.
+They span the population, so the bodies are the most fit across the population.
+Essentially, watching these robots is like watching the significant evolutions across the whole evolutionary chain.

 ## Images/Videos
 ### Creating a Creature: